Federalist No. 71: Alexander Hamilton's view

 Hamilton defended the provision of the constitution for a presidential term of four years.
 Against the argument that this was too long a term and would increase the risk of the president amassing too much power, Hamilton defended the four-year term due to the energy the president should attain.
 To him, having an energetic executive meant someone who holds true power and intelligence which was apparent when building a strong union.
 He argued that a term of four years would give the president the ability to counteract temporary passions or influences of faction that may from time to time convulse the American people and their representatives in Congress.
 According to Hamilton, it is the duty of the executive "to protect the interests of the people and the greater good of the nation, even when the people may, as a result of being deceived or manipulated, demand the adoption of flawed policy" (Gradesaver).
 He goes on to argue that a four-year term and the ability to run for reelection will make the president determined to pursue policies he believes will have the greatest impact.
 He thought that a term which is four years will give the president the ability to influence the American people and the representatives in Congress.
 According to Hamilton, it is the executive's responsibility to guard the nation's greater good even when the people mandate the acceptance of flawed policy.
 Four years will also enable the president to follow policies he feels are best after Congress approves.
 It is also enough time to commit to that position and not lose sight of why they are there in the first place.

+Hamilton also makes the case for duration, meaning a presidential term long enough to promote stability in the government.

+While Hamilton elaborates on the importance of duration in Federalist No. 73, he argues briefly in Federalist No. 71 that the prospect of more time in office will motivate a president to act in concert with the views of the public.
+Hamilton claims that "safety in the republican sense" depends on "duration" because a unitary executive structure promoting energy in the executive is only safe if the possibility of re-election gives the executive a strong incentive to make policy in conformity with public opinion.